github/docs/content/webhooks-and-events/events/issue-event-types.md

 ## disconnected

 The issue or pull request was unlinked from another issue or pull request.
-For more information, see "[Linking a pull request to an issue](/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue)".
+For more information, see "[AUTOTITLE](/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue)".

 This event is available for the following issue types: